Skip to main content

 Diagnosis

-Diagnosis usually starts with a physical examination, as the sunken chest is often visible.
+This may include a physical examination and, where appropriate, imaging, such as X-rays or CT scans, to rule out other conditions.
 The severity of pectus excavatum is often measured using the Haller index, which assesses the depth of the chest’s inward curve.

 Treatment